Netcash-ZA/PayNow-WooCommerce/README.md

 6. Choose both the following URLs for your Accept and Decline URLs: http://woo_commerce_installation

+WordPress and WooCommerce Installation

+In order to use WooCommerce you need to have a working installation of WordPress.

+1. Install WordPress
+2. Log into WordPress as an administrator (wp-admin folder)
+3. Go go to Plugins / Add New
+3. Search for "woocommerce" and once it's found click on 'Install Now'
-WooCommerce Steps:
+4. Activate WooCommerce

+Sage Pay Now Plugin Installation and Activation

-1. Login to your Wordpress website as admin (wp-admin folder).
+5. Login to your WordPress website as admin (wp-admin folder)
-2. Click "Plugins" / "Upload", "Browse", and selected the downloaded file.
+6. Click "Plugins" / "Upload", "Browse", and selected the downloaded file
+7. Click 'Install' and Activate the Plugin.

+WooCommerce Configuration

-3. Select "WooCommerce" in the admin menu, click on "Settings" and under "General" select "Currency South African Rand" and Save Changes.
+8. Select "WooCommerce" in the admin menu, click on "Settings" and under "General" select "Currency South African Rand" and Save Changes.
-4. Select "Payment Gateways", "PayNow", and tick "Enable PayNow" and Save Changes.
+9. Select "Payment Gateways", "PayNow", and tick "Enable PayNow" and Save Changes.
-5. Enter your Sage Pay Service key
+10. Enter your Sage Pay Service key

 Here is a screenshot of what the osCommerce settings screen for the Sage Pay Now configuration:
 ![alt tag](http://woocommerce.gatewaymodules.com/woocommerce_screenshot1.png)